Assassination of Ziaur Rahman: Aftermath

-After the assassination of Rahman on 30 May 1981, General Manzoor made several speeches on Bangladesh Radio from Chittagong.
-In that speech, General Manzoor dismissed General Ershad as Army Chief and announced General Mir Shawkat Ali as Army Chief.
-Besides, by announcing the formation of revolutionary council, General Manjur called upon the freedom fighter officers to be united in the army.
+After the assassination of Rahman on 30 May 1981, General Manzur made several speeches on Bangladesh Radio from Chittagong.
+In that speech, General Manzur dismissed General Ershad as Army Chief and announced General Mir Shawkat Ali as Army Chief.
+Besides that, by announcing the formation of revolutionary council, General Manzur called upon the freedom fighter officers to be united in the army.

-Hussain Muhammad Ershad, the Chief of Army Staff, remained loyal to the government and ordered the army to suppress the coup attempt of Rahman's associates led by Major General Abul Manzoor.
-Government ordered the rebel force to surrender and gave them a time limit.
-Most soldiers including officers who took part in the mission to attack in Chittagong Circuit House did surrender and so the leading officer including GOC Manzoor were trying to escape towards Chittagong Hill Tracts.
-On the way they were intervened by government-sent force.
-Colonel Matiur Rahman and Lt Colonel Mahbub (chief of 21st East Bengal, nephew of Manzoor) were shot to death by Major Mannan.
+Hussain Muhammad Ershad, the Chief of Army Staff, remained loyal to the government and ordered the army to suppress the coup attempt of Rahman's associates led by Major General Abul Manzur.
+The government ordered the rebel force to surrender and gave them a time limit.
+Most soldiers including officers who took part in the mission to attack in Chittagong Circuit House did surrender, and so the leading officers including GOC Manzur tried to escape towards the Chittagong Hill Tracts.
+On the way, they were intercepted by a force sent by the government.
+Colonel Matiur Rahman and Lt Colonel Mahbub (chief of 21st East Bengal, nephew of Manzur) were shot to death by Major Mannan.

-General Manzoor was caught at Fatikchhari by both Police and Army force while Manjoor and his wife were feeding their children inside a tea garden.
-However, he surrendered to Police and he was taken to Hathazari thana.
-General Manzoor requested a lawyer, which he was refused.
-He then asked to be sent to Chittagong jail, otherwise, he said, the army would kill him, but when he got on the police van, an army squad arrived at the prison and after some debate, a certain Nayeb Subadar gripped and pushed General Manjoor's hand down and forced him towards the army vehicle.
+General Manzur was caught at Fatikchhari by both Police and Army forces while Manzur and his wife were feeding their children inside a tea garden.
+However, he surrendered to the police and was taken to Hathazari thana.
+General Manzur requested a lawyer, which he was refused.
+He then asked to be sent to Chittagong jail, otherwise, he said, the army would kill him, but when he got on the police van, an army squad arrived at the prison, and, after some debate, a certain Nayeb Subadar gripped and pushed General Manzur's hand down and forced him towards the army vehicle.
 He was then blindfolded and his hands were tied.
 However, what happened afterwards was never released by the Government and was classified.
-The government later announced that General Manzoor has been killed by unruly soldiers who were enraged after knowing that General Manzoor was the key conspirator of the assassination.
+The government later announced that General Manzur has been killed by unruly soldiers who were enraged after knowing that General Manzur was the key conspirator of the assassination.

-Manzoor's death – at first described as having been at the hands of an "enraged mob", but later shown in an autopsy report to have been via a gunshot to the back of the head – added to the mystery.
-The rest of the conspirators were tried in military court, and given sentences ranging from the death penalty to imprisonment.
+Manzur's death – at first described as having been at the hands of an "enraged mob", but later shown in an autopsy report to have been via a gunshot to the back of the head – added to the mystery.
+The rest of the conspirators were tried in military court and given sentences ranging from the death penalty to imprisonment.